wsydney76/craft5-boilerplate/README.md

 * Set system timezone to Europe/Berlin
 * Use a single `.env.example` file for all environments
-* Use environment specific config settings to config/general.php, dependent on CRAFT_ENVIRONMENT variable
+* Use environment specific config settings in config/general.php, dependent on CRAFT_ENVIRONMENT variable
 * Added more config settings to config/general.php
 * Added modules/_faux to enable autocompletion for some most frequently used variables in twig
 * Added /web/cpresources, /node_modules, /config/license.key to .gitignore